Fwedpat/ChatPat/README.md

-# ChatPat

-A conversational AI application powered by Large Language Models (LLM).

 ## Overview

-ChatPat is an interactive chat application that leverages the power of Large Language Models to provide intelligent, context-aware conversations.
-Whether you're looking for assistance, information, or just want to have a meaningful dialogue, ChatPat is designed to understand and respond naturally.
+ChatPat is an interactive chat application that leverages Groq to provide intelligent, context-aware conversations.
+Much quicker inferance, assessability and ease-of-use, ChatPat is designed to understand and respond naturally.
+As someone who just wants to have a quick shortcut key that can answer my question anywhere without using Microsoft Copilot's slow, unintuitive interface or Chatgpt website.

 ## Features